Luker121/OverlapSweepQTL/README.md

 #### `plot_overlap_QTLs_sweeps.R`

 This R script visualizes the overlap between selective sweep regions identified by OmegaPlus and QTLs in *Arabis nemorensis* and *Arabis sagittata* using the output files of OmegaPlus.

-## Workflow

-1. **Simulation of Demographic History:**
-   - Use `Arabis_divergent_model_singlepop_ancAndrecentMigration.slim` to simulate the demographic history and generate neutral datasets under the model of ancient and recent migration.

-2. **Selective Sweep Detection on Simulated Data:**
-   - Run `run_OmegaPlus_treesfile_simulatedData.py` to calculate omega statistics on the simulated datasets.
-   - Extract the maximum omega values from each dataset to build a distribution for threshold determination.

-3. **Threshold Determination:**
-   - Use the distribution of maximum omega values from the simulations to determine the 99th percentile threshold.

-4. **Selective Sweep Detection on Real Data:**
-   - Run `run_OmegaPlus_vcf_files_realData.py` with specified parameters to detect selective sweeps in the real genomic data.
-   - Process the output files of OmegaPlus using `read_OmegaPlus_vcf_files.py`.

-5. **Overlap Analysis with QTLs:**
-   - Use `plot_overlap_QTLs_sweeps.R` to visualize the selective sweep regions and their overlap with the 10% quantile QTLs.